scholz-lab/GlowTracker/docs/build_your_own.md

 ### LED assembly
-In this section we assemble the white light LED.
-The optics are use to collimate the light and focus a slit onto the focal plane of the sample, restricting illumination to a small area.
+In this section, we assemble the white light LED.
+The optics are used to collimate the light and focus a slit onto the focal plane of the sample, restricting illumination to a small area.
 This will allow us to later separate the two colors onto the camera chip.
   <table class="equal-column-table">
     <tr>
       <td>